SubashShah05/SubashShah05/README.md

 # 👨‍💻 About Me

-I'm a passionate Computer Science student who enjoys building modern, scalable web applications using the MERN Stack.
-I love transforming ideas into real-world products, solving algorithmic challenges, and continuously learning new technologies.
+I'm a Computer Science student who enjoys building web applications using the MERN Stack.
+I like solving coding problems, learning new technologies, exploring Generative AI, and creating projects that solve real-world problems.

 - 🚀 Building full-stack web applications with the MERN Stack
 - 💻 Strong foundation in Java, JavaScript, and Data Structures & Algorithms